VW supervisory board members demand inquiry into diesel fume tests on monkeys

 Bernd Osterloh, Volkswagen’s works council chief, who is also on the carmaker’s board, called for a detailed investigation into the matter, German daily Die Welt said.

-Commissioning such a study involving live animals did not reflect ethical or moral behavior, Osterloh said.
+Commissioning such a study involving live animals did not reflect ethical or moral behaviour, Osterloh said.

 “If the people who were responsible at the time are still on board, then personnel consequences must be considered,” he said.